Discover folk - the CRM for people-powered businesses

 Key features

-• Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools.
+- Marketing hub: Includes email marketing, ad tracking, landing pages, and lead generation tools for 20-50 person teams.

-• Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting.
+- Sales hub: Provides deal tracking, pipeline management, sales automation, and reporting for medium-sized agencies.

-• Service hub: Offers customer service tools like ticketing, live chat, and knowledge bases.
+- Service hub: Offers customer service tools like ticketing, live chat, and knowledge bases for growing travel teams.

-• Operations hub: Syncs and automates business processes across different systems.
+- Operations hub: Syncs and automates business processes across different systems for medium-sized organizations.

 Pros

-• Comprehensive free plan: Offers a robust free version that includes essential CRM features, making it ideal for small travel agencies.
+- Comprehensive free plan: Offers a robust free version that includes essential CRM features, making it ideal for medium-sized travel agencies starting their CRM journey.

-• Automation capabilities: Provides powerful automation tools for tasks like email marketing, lead nurturing, and sales workflows, helping travel agencies save time and improve efficiency.
+- Automation capabilities: Provides powerful automation tools for tasks like email marketing, lead nurturing, and sales workflows, helping 20-50 person travel agencies save time and improve efficiency.

 Cons

-• High cost at higher tiers: HubSpot’s pricing can become expensive as you move to higher tiers, which may be prohibitive for small travel agencies as they scale.
+- High cost at higher tiers: HubSpot's pricing can become extremely expensive as you move to higher tiers, which can be prohibitive for 20-50 person travel agencies as they scale, often costing significantly more than alternatives like folk CRM.

-• Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing travel agencies.
+- Limited customization in free plan: The free plan and lower tiers have limited customization options, which can restrict flexibility for growing travel agencies with 20-50 team members.

-• Email marketing limits: Email marketing functionality in the free plan is restricted by limits on the number of emails you can send, which can be a drawback for agencies with larger lists.
+- Email marketing limits: Email marketing functionality in the free plan is restricted by limits on the number of emails you can send, which can be a drawback for agencies with larger client lists.

 Price and plans